m0thman70/Helios/README.md

 ### HELP WANTED!:
 i need someone to create a logo for Helios

-this is atto, a new code editor similar to nano,vim and emacs that came to existance with alot of AI and ALOT of Bullsh** but here we are, it uses crossterm and tui libraries
+this is Helios, a new code editor similar to nano,vim and emacs that came to existance with alot of AI and ALOT of Bullsh** but here we are, it uses crossterm and tui libraries

 ### Deps: